-Because of possible serious, life-threatening side effects or death when taking atazanavir with other medicines, including those you take without prescription, tell your doctor about all the medicines you are taking or planning to take, including any herbal and dietary supplements.
+Because of possible serious and life-threatening side effects when taking Atripla® with other medications, including those you take without a prescription, tell your study doctor about all the medications you are taking or planning to take, including any herbal supplements such as St. John's Wort.